 WARNING: Never 'top up' the fuel tank before placing the vehicle in a warm area.
 At certain temperatures, fuel will expand and overflow.
 Always wipe off any fuel spillage from the snowmobile.
+Fuel is flammable and explosive under certain conditions.

-Recommended oil
+Recommended Oil

-Use "BLIZZARD OIL" (P/N 496 0135 00-500 ml) available from your authorized dealer.
-This type of oil will flow at temperatures as low as minus 40° C (-40° F).
+Use BLIZZARD OIL (P/N 496 0135 00-500 mL) available from your authorized dealer.
+This type of oil will flow at temperatures as low as minus 40°C (-40°F).

-If "BLIZZARD OIL" is unavailable, substitute with "Bombardier injection oil" (P/N 496 0133 00-1 liter) or equivalent.
+If BLIZZARD OIL is unavailable, substitute with Bombardier injection oil (P/N 496 0133 00-1 liter) or equivalent.